servo/book/src/architecture/canvas.md

 These contexts store state and send IPC messages to the WebGL thread, which executes actual OpenGL (or OpenGL ES) commands and returns results via IPC.
 The script thread blocks on the WebGL thread, waiting for each operation to complete.

-All ["dirty" WebGL canvases are stored in `Document`](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L494) and are flushed on as part of reflow, by [sending one IPC message containing all dirty context ids](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L3333), then blocking on the WebGL thread until all canvases are flushed.
+All "dirty" WebGL canvases are [stored in `Document`](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L494) and are flushed as part of reflow, by [sending one IPC message](https://github.com/servo/servo/blob/c915bf05fc9abcfba8a64cd4d50166a363a61109/components/script/dom/document.rs#L3333) containing all dirty context ids, then blocking on the WebGL thread until all canvases are flushed.
 Flushing swaps the framebuffer, where one is for presentation (that is read by WebRender) while other is used for drawing (is target of execution of GL commands).

 ## WebGPU canvas context